-Customer Engagement are the tools, avenues, and tactics used for ongoing communication with customers, across all touchpoints they have with your business.
-For marketers, this means reaching your target audience, offering compelling and valuable content, capture their attention and be on top of their mind at every stage of the customer journey.
+Customer Engagement is the tools, avenues, and tactics used for ongoing communication with customers, across all touchpoints they have with your business.
+For marketers, this means reaching your target audience, offering compelling and valuable content, capturing their attention, and being on top of their minds at every stage of the customer journey.

-It is multi channels (email, social media, web, mobile), require to collect the right data that include engagement metric for marketing operation (emails opens, interactions, visits and clicks) but transactional metrics too (what, when and where there is a purchase and steps that led to the purchase).
+It is multi-channel (email, social media, web, mobile), and requires collecting the right data that includes engagement metrics for marketing operations (email opens, interactions, visits, and clicks) but also transactional metrics (what, when, and where there is a purchase, and steps that led to the purchase).

 Its market driven and is supposed to give a seamless, responsive, customizable and consistent customer experience as you understand who they are and what they really want.
 It tends to transform the Go to Market approach.

-Digitized solutions are product driven, discard what users need and tends to transform business model.
+Digitized solutions are product-driven, discard what users need, and tend to transform business models.

-But not everyone is Apple and decide without listening their customers.
+But not everyone is Apple and decides without listening to their customers.
 That is also why this notion is still not yet understood as it has specifics depending on business models and industry so it’s a work in progress.